 Your donation to the Burgess Foundation supports our mission to promote the life and work of Anthony Burgess in so many ways.

-Burgess’s 1978 setting of TS Eliot’s poem is one of his finest chamber works.
+Burgess’s 1978 setting of T.S.
+Eliot’s poem is one of his finest chamber works.
 Its many musical styles and techniques complement the fragmentary and allusive Eliot text.
-Quotations from Stravinsky and Wagner in particular, as well as from popular songs of the 1910s and the First World War, are woven into an original and ambitious 35-minute work for six players: flute, oboe, cello, piano, soprano and narrator.
+Quotations from Stravinsky and Wagner in particular, as well as from popular songs of the 1910s and the First World War, are woven into an original and ambitious 35-minute work for flute, oboe, cello, piano, soprano and narrator.

-The ensemble Psappha gave the European premiere at the Burgess Foundation in February 2014.
-A film of the performance is here.
+The Psappha ensemble performed the European premiere at the Burgess Foundation in February 2014, narrated by Jonathan Best and directed by Elaine Tyler-Hall.